-Before building a chat service, it's important to understand the core functionalities of your Sendbird application.
-By learning how to manage connections with the Sendbird server, how to authenticate users, and how rate limits work, you can build a chat in your app that ensures optimal performance and stability.
+Before starting to build a chat service, it's important to understand the core functionalities of your Sendbird application.
+By learning how to manage connections with the Sendbird server, authenticate users, and understand how rate limits work, you can build a chat in your app that ensures optimal performance and stability.

 Functionalities by topic

 The following is a list of basic functionalities for application management that our Chat SDK provides.